johndpope/Emote-hack/README.md

 you can  also paste in the architecture diagram from pdf into chatgpt / claude and it to fix stuff.

+## Stage 1: Training the VAE (FramesEncodingVAE) with the Backbone Network and FaceLocator

+In this stage, the focus is on training the Variational Autoencoder (VAE) to encode and decode video frames.
+The VAE consists of the FramesEncodingVAE class, which combines the encoding of reference and motion frames with additional components like ReferenceNet and SpeedEncoder.
+The Backbone Network (Denoising UNet) and FaceLocator are also trained during this stage.
+The goal is to learn a compressed representation of the video frames and reconstruct them accurately.
+The training process involves feeding reference images, motion frames, and speed values to the VAE and minimizing the reconstruction loss.
+## Stage 2: Training the Temporal Modules and Audio Layers
+In this stage, the temporal modules and audio layers are introduced into the training process.
+The temporal modules are responsible for ensuring smooth transitions and coherence between generated video frames.
+The audio layers integrate audio features into the generation process, allowing the model to synchronize the character's movements and expressions with the audio.
+During this stage, the model learns to generate video frames that are temporally consistent and aligned with the audio input.
+The training data includes video frames, audio features, and corresponding ground truth frames.

+## Stage 3: Training the Speed Layers

+The final stage focuses on training the speed layers of the model.
+The speed layers control the speed and stability of the generated character's motion across video clips.
+By training the speed layers, the model learns to generate videos with consistent and controllable character motion.
+The training data in this stage includes video frames, audio features, and speed embeddings.
+The model is trained to generate video frames that (match the specified speed ?? - this is WRONG - it should just do automatically) and maintain coherence across different clips.

+It's important to note that the training stages are progressive, meaning that each stage builds upon the previous one.
+The weights and learned representations from the previous stages are often used as initializations for the subsequent stages.

 ```